-An assessment of the key structures and processes required to establish and maintain an AMS program
+An assessment of the key structures and processes required to establish and maintain an AMS program to support AMS in their organisation (see Box 2.2 for examples and Chapter 6: 'Measuring performance and evaluating antimicrobial stewardship programs').

 - Before implementing a program, to provide baseline information for a gap analysis - At regular intervals after implementation, to help AMS teams to measure their progress and identify areas for improvement.